 My name is Samuel Mohr.
 As a postdoc at the Faculty of Informatics of Masaryk University, I worked in the Laboratory of Discrete Methods and Algorithms (DIMEA) with the group headed by prof. Daniel Kráľ.
-Since September, I am located in Denver, CO, and am currently completing a short-term scholarship granted by the German Academic Exchange Service at the University of Colorado Denver.
-I finished my PhD studies under the supervision of Prof. Matthias Kriesell at Ilmenau University of Technology last year.
+I finished my PhD studies under the supervision of Prof. Matthias Kriesell at Ilmenau University of Technology almost two years ago.

 My full CV can be found here.

 At Masaryk University, I started to work on extremal combinatorics.
 My current research interests largely focus on the following: